Skip to Main Content

 Determining Fault by the Location of Damage

-Specifically, a vehicle traveling in a certain direction at a certain speed should sustain particular damage when it collides with another vehicle.
-By looking at the damage to both vehicles, we can begin to sketch out how the accident unfolded.
+When it comes to determining fault by the location of damage, we can attempt to reconstruct the collision and assign fault for the crash based on the damage analysis.
+A vehicle moving in a certain direction at a specific speed should sustain particular damage when it collides with another vehicle.
+By examining the damage to both vehicles, we can start to piece together how the accident happened.

 For example, the vehicle trailing behind might not have been tailgating and might have left several seconds of distance, just as all of us are taught in driver’s education.
 Unfortunately, while driving along, the car in front suddenly slams on its brakes without any warning and for no apparent reason.
-Unsurprisingly, the car travelling behind does not have sufficient time to brake, so it barrels into the car in front of it.
+Unsurprisingly, the car traveling behind does not have sufficient time to brake, so it barrels into the car in front of it.

 Who is at fault for this rear-end collision?
 In this situation, the trailing vehicle is probably not at fault for the collision even if it struck the car.
 The car in front is much more likely at fault for the accident because the driver behaved in a reckless and dangerous manner by immediately hitting the brakes.

-Another simple example involves Vehicle A that has been T-boned at an intersection by Vehicle B. Based on the damage, you can see that one vehicle clearly struck another.
+Another simple example involves Vehicle A which has been T-boned at an intersection by Vehicle B. Based on the damage, you can see that one vehicle clearly struck another.
 But is that the fault of Vehicle B?
 In this case, everything depends on who had the right of way.
 If Vehicle A ran a red light, then it is probably at fault for the accident even if it suffered a side impact.
 Conversely, the driver of Vehicle B might be at fault if he ran a red light and struck Vehicle A in the side.

 As these examples show, sometimes a vehicle can strike another vehicle and not be at fault.
 How to tell who sideswiped who becomes more difficult and more evidence is needed.
 What a jury must ultimately determine is whose actions are responsible for the collision and whether the actions the driver took were reasonable.
 Simply looking at the damage to your vehicle does not 100% always give you answers to these questions.